Human Rights

 Commitments and Targets

 To demonstrate the human rights commitments across the “Thaioil Group Value Chain,” Thaioil Group has developed tools and conducted Human Rights Due Diligence (HRDD) for business activities and suppliers in the value chain every three years and monitored the performance on an annual basis.
-The tools and approaches are aligned with the International Finance Corporation’s (IFC) Guide to Human Rights Impact Assessment and Management, the UN frameworks, the National Action Plan on Business and Human Rights (NAP), and the enterprise risk management criteria.
+The tools and approaches are developed in accordance with international and national human rights impact assessment and management frameworks and the enterprise risk management criteria.
 This approach has been clearly described in the Thaioil Group Human Rights Impact Assessment and Management (HRIAM) Procedure.

 Targets